JetBrains/teamcity-documentation/topics/git.md

 </td></tr></table>

-## Limitations
+## Agent-side checkout rules limitations
 {id="Limitations"}

 The Git plugin uses [`git sparse-checkout`](https://git-scm.com/docs/git-sparse-checkout#_sparse_checkout) to check out Git files on an agent.
 The plugin is able to perform only simple file mapping operations which limits the set of supported [VCS checkout rules](vcs-checkout-rules.md) for Git.

 The following rules are supported: